-Research Question 3: How can Awareness of Shared Governance be Increased at the Institution?
-Themes Subthemes Create a Collective Understanding Common Definition Common engagement structure Common engagement expectations University structure and engagement Increasing Engagment Building trust Increasing communication Increasing transparency
+Research Questio can Awareness of Governance be In the Institution? f Shared Themes Subthemes Create a Collective Understanding Common Definition Common engagement structure Common engagement expectations University structure and engagement Increasing Engagment Building trust Increasing communication Increasing transparency

 Recommendations

 The data collected from the literature review, focus groups, interviews, and modified charrette provided a robust understanding of faculty perceptions of shared governance at VCU and ideas to increase awareness at the institution.
 The researchers used the study findings to inform their recommendations for this study.
 The themes across all three research questions yield two overarching categories to consider increasing awareness and improving the practice of shared governance at VCU: structure and culture.
 Structural components speak to the need to standardize systems, workflow, and communication methods between university stakeholders.
 Cultural components suggest a need to increase trust, engagement, and the value of engaging in shared governance.
 In order to accomplish the task of increasing awareness of shared governance at VCU the researchers make the following recommendations.